Red Rose Tea: Tea selection

+Red Rose Tea is sold in both Canada and the United States, though the two markets offer different products.

+The US's Original Blend—a blend of orange pekoe and pekoe cut black teas—differs from Canada's Orange Pekoe, which is blended entirely within the orange pekoe grade, owing to the separate ownership of the US and Canadian brands.

+In Canada, Red Rose Tea is sold exclusively as Orange Pekoe; the US brand offers numerous additional specialty flavors and herbal teas.

 Collectible premiums

 From the 1950s through the 1970s packages of Red Rose Tea included premiums, including at various times fortune telling tea cups with saucers, for use in tasseography; collectible tea cards; and small ceramic figurines by Wade Ceramics, commonly called Wade whimsies.

 Tea cups

 There were three white tea cups with gold designs in the series of fortune telling cups, numbered 1, 2, and 3 on the bottom of each cup and saucer.
 They were manufactured in England by Taylor, Smith, and Taylor of fine bone china.
 A small illustrated booklet about tea leaf reading accompanied them.

 Tea cards

 Red Rose collectible tea cards were issued in annual series of 48 cards each, from 1959 through 1975.